mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 __Method 2: Set an environment variable for all projects__

 To make the OpenAI API key available for all projects, you can set it as a system environment variable.
-Please refer to the section ["Set up your API key for all projects"](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key?context=python) in the OpenAI documentation.
+Refer to the section ["Set up your API key for all projects"](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key?context=python) in the OpenAI documentation.
 (It is under the dropdown of "Step 2: Set up your API key").

 The documentation provides step-by-step instructions for setting up the API key as an environment